Vanderbilt-GameDev-2025/assignment-3-george-padron/README.md

 git submodule sync
 git submodule update --init --recursive
 ```
+Make sure that the `godot-cpp` submodule is on branch *4.3*. **OTHERWISE GAME WILL FAIL TO COMPILE**.

 4. Build the GDExtension with `scons`.
 Replace `YOUR-VERSION-HERE` with your choice of `windows`, `linux`, etc.

 ```
 scons platform={YOUR-VERSION-HERE}
 ```
-5. Open the `assignment-one-shooter` folder in Godot.
+5. Open the `assignment-3` folder located within in the cloned repo in Godot.
 You should now be able to play the game!